YS-jack/Runelingual-Transcripts/public/README.md

 Follow these steps to maintain the integrity of the public directory:

 1. Make initial edits in the "draft" directory.
+2. Run the code as stated in [README for updater](../updater/README.md).
-2. Review the draft thoroughly.
+3. Review the draft thoroughly.
 Resolve any issues.
 This step is critical.
-3. Once the draft is error-free, copy it to this public directory.
+4. Once the draft is error-free, copy it to this public directory.

 Remember, only add final versions here.
 The version you add should be the latest and ready for use.